 2) Prepare your muscles for exercise by including this routine of home stretching exercises with a brisk walk and / or jogging in place as a warm up.
 Brief, 5 second stretches at a light to moderate intensity work best for warming up.

 3) Maximize your flexibility by stretching right after any cardio or strengthening workout, when your tissue temperature is the highest.
-Go gradually deeper into the stretch, up to a moderate+ stretch intensity.
-You should feel no more than mild discomfort during the stretch.
-Hold your stretch 30 seconds at the most.

 #1 Upper Trap